CVEProject/researcher-working-group/README.md

 Placeholder for the concise version.
 See below for important details.

-0. Required conditions: Vulnerability is Publicly Disclosed and hot.
+0. Required conditions: Vulnerability is Publicly Disclosed, hot (urgent, see below), and requester is a CNA with reasonable scope.

 1. CNA1 makes a Dibs-Request by opening an issue.